 We can help you if you have no friends or family you can call on and:

-- you are struggling to meet your basic needs because of financial, social or health restrictions
+- you're struggling to meet your basic needs because of financial, social or health restrictions related to COVID-19 (for example, you are shielding)

-We can help you with shopping, or fetching your prescription or finding someone to have a chat with.
+We can help you with shopping, accessing a supermarket priority slot, fetching your prescription, transport to COVID vaccination centres or finding someone to have a chat with.

 Unfortunately, we cannot help with domestic jobs or looking after pets.